tsd504/Capstone/README.md

     Content: {post_content}

     Classify as:
-    - "answerable with wiki data" if it asks for factual game information
+    - "answerable" with wiki data if it asks for factual game information
     - "subjective" if it's opinion-based or requires personal experience
     """